 - Will you give members a card or some other proof of membership?

 - Will you keep your records on computer or on paper?

 - What details do you need to know about members?

 - Do you understand the General Data Protection Regulations (GDPR) outlining how you can legally collect and store personal data, such as contact and payment information?

 How to set up a membership system

 Discuss the type of membership system that will suit your organisation.
 For all the systems listed below you will require an application form.
 You can give some proof of membership like a card or a badge, or you can simply keep a register of members.
 Here are a few different types of membership to choose from:

-- Paid membership (renewed each year): Members pay a membership fee every year - decide what people can afford and make provision for people who cannot pay.
+Members pay a membership fee every year.
+You will need to decide what people can afford and make provision for people who cannot pay.
 If you choose this system you need a clear process for renewal every year.
 Remember that people will join in different months and will have to renew one year later.
 You need a system to let them know and to collect their fees from them.
 You will also have to suspend members who fall behind.

 Process for joining